Overview

 If Jetpack cannot connect to your WordPress site

-Proceed with the following two steps to disable this option if Jetpack is not able to connect to your WordPress site:
+Proceed with the following steps to disable this option.

 define('DOCKET_CACHE_PINGBACK', false);